Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Methods of analysis

-Accordingly, the SVD shows that shear is a coordinate-dependent artifact, and that any general deformation can be decomposed into a pure stretch and two rotations.
-To avoid extreme singular values in $\Sigma$, we periodically replace $F$ with $W V^T$, i.e., we remove $\Sigma$ while storing the logarithms of the singular values into three corresponding cumulative sums $G_i = \sum_{k=1}^n \ln\sigma_i^{(k)}$, where the sum runs over the number $n$ of $F$ normalizations.
-In this way, the new $F$ remains well-conditioned, while the cumulative stretching up to each normalization is preserved.
-Since we retain $W$ and $V^T$, the geometric content of $F$ is also preserved.
+Accordingly, the SVD shows that shear is a coordinate-dependent effect, and that any general deformation can be decomposed into a pure stretch and two rotations.
+To avoid extreme singular values in \(\Sigma\), we periodically replace \(F\) with

+i.e. we remove \(\Sigma\) while storing the logarithms of the singular values in three corresponding cumulative sums

+where the sum runs over the \(n\) normalisations of \(F\).
+In this way, the new \(F\) remains well-conditioned, while the cumulative stretching up to each normalisation is preserved.
+Since we retain \(W\) and \(V^T\), the singular-vector geometry of \(F\) is also preserved.